didaquis/api-buzzer/README.md

 This is a Node.js API for interact with a buzzer connected to a Raspberry Pi.

+### Problems??
+* If you are using UFW firewall on Raspbian, ensures the http trafic is allowed: `sudo ufw allow from 192.168.1.0/24` (this allow all traffic from the network 192.168.1.0).
+Maybe you prefer allow all trafic for an specific port of API-Buzzer: `sudo ufw allow 31415/tcp`

 ### 📝 Requirements
 * Node.js 10 or higher